Alnur Ilyashev

-Alnur Ilyashev (born 1977) is a Kazakhstani human rights activist.
+Alnur Kairatuly Ilyashev (Әлнұр Қайратұлы Ілияшев; born 2 November 1977) is a Kazakhstani human rights activist.
 He was arrested in April, 2020, for writing Facebook posts critiquing the Nur Otan Party and its officials.

 Activism

 Ilyashev advocated for the creation of an independent multi-party democratic system.
 He campaigned against Kazakhstan's laws restricting freedom of assembly, which require permission from the authorities to hold a street protest.

 In 2019, the activist Sanavar Zakirova established a political party called "Our Right."
 Ilyashev supported her, but was called to the police station during the founding congress of the party.
 He, along with other activists, sued the Nur Otan Party for disrupting the creation of "Our Right."

 Due to the COVID-19 pandemic, Kazakhstan entered into a state of emergency, and during this time Ilyashev posted on his private Facebook page three statements critiquing the government.
 Ilyashev was prosecuted for posting these three statements, and accused of writing them "in order to destabilize the situation in the Republic of Kazakhstan."